jamie-brannan/hundred-days-swift/21__spaceRace/d063__nodes.md

 * created a `gameOver` function
 * edited the `didBegin` and `touchesEnded` functions

->  - [ ]  Make the timer start at one second, but then after 20 enemies have been made subtract 0.1 seconds from it so it’s triggered every 0.9 seconds.
+>  - [x]  Make the timer start at one second, but then after 20 enemies have been made subtract 0.1 seconds from it so it’s triggered every 0.9 seconds.
 After making 20 more, subtract another 0.1, and so on.
 Note: you should call `invalidate()` on `gameTimer` before giving it a new value, otherwise you end up with multiple timers.

+  - [x]  start at one second
+  - [x]  trigger at 20 enemies count, subtract 0.1 seconds

 >  - [x]  Stop creating space debris after the player has died.